lirantal/cypress-social-logins/CONTRIBUTING.md

 ### Commit Guidelines

-The project uses the commitizen tool for standardizing changelog style commit messages so you should follow it as so:
+This project uses the [Commitizen](https://github.com/commitizen/cz-cli) tool for standardizing changelog-style commit messages, so you should follow it as
+so:

 ```bash
 git add .           # add files to staging